SeanMcP/.github/experiments/component-creation-agent-model-evals/README.md

 > Create a new component called CopyButton in apps/assessments/ that extends Wonder Block's Button by adding a click handler that copies a provided string to the clipboard.
 The label of the button should change from Copy to Copied after it has been selected.
 Create a Storybook file with a default story.
 Create a test file with two test cases: 1) that the text is copied to the clipboard, and 2) that the label changes after clicking.

+The org-wide `frontend-rules.instructions.md` instructions were included in the prompt.

 ## Context

 - The `apps/assessments/` directory uses `__tests__/` and `__stories__/` for organizing files